wzetto/MATools/sfe/genetic/README.md

-A Genetic Algorithm appoarch for generating FCC atomic configurations in (111) stacking sequences, based on special quasi-random strucuture theory.
+A Genetic Algorithm for generating FCC atomic configurations in (111) stacking sequences, based on special quasirandom strucuture.